 Fertilization is the biological process of fusion of male and female gametes resulting in the formation of a zygote.
 The fertilization in humans takes place in the fallopian tube.

-The secondary oocyte releases from the mature Grafian follicle of the ovary.
-It enters into the fallopian tube.
-It can be fertilized within 24 hours after it is released from the ovary.
+The secondary oocyte releases from the matured Grafian follicle of the ovary and enters into the fallopian tube, where it is fertilized within 24 hours, after which it is released from the ovary.

-Both sperm and egg can show their vitality only to a limited period of time.
-Sperm is alive for 48-72 hours in a female reproductive system whereas the egg can be fertilized until 24 hours from its release.
+Both sperm and egg can show their vitality only to a limited period.
+Sperm is alive for 48-72 hours in a female reproductive system, whereas the egg can be fertilized for 24 hours before it is released.